Munich Agreement: Sudeten crisis

 As the previous appeasement of Hitler had shown, France and Britain were intent on avoiding war.
 The French government did not wish to face Germany alone and took its lead from British Conservative government of Prime Minister Neville Chamberlain.
-He considered the Sudeten German grievances justified and believed Hitler's intentions to be limited.
-Both Britain and France, therefore, advised Czechoslovakia to accede to Germany's demands.
+He considered the Sudeten German grievances justified and believed Hitler's intentions to be limited. [citation needed] Both Britain and France, therefore, advised Czechoslovakia to accede to Germany's demands.
 Beneš resisted and, on 19 May, initiated a partial mobilization in response to a possible German invasion.

 On 20 May, Hitler presented his generals with a draft plan of attack on Czechoslovakia that was codenamed Operation Green.
 He insisted that he would not "smash Czechoslovakia" militarily without "provocation", "a particularly favourable opportunity" or "adequate political justification."
 On 28 May, Hitler called a meeting of his service chiefs, ordered an acceleration of U-boat construction and brought forward the construction of his new battleships, Bismarck and Tirpitz, to spring 1940.
 He demanded that the increase in the firepower of the battleships Scharnhorst and Gneisenau be accelerated.
 While recognizing that this would still be insufficient for a full-scale naval war with Britain, Hitler hoped it would be a sufficient deterrent.
 Ten days later, Hitler signed a secret directive for war against Czechoslovakia to begin no later than 1 October.

 On 22 May, Juliusz Łukasiewicz, the Polish ambassador to France, told French Foreign Minister Georges Bonnet that if France moved against Germany to defend Czechoslovakia, "We shall not move." Łukasiewicz also told Bonnet that Poland would oppose any attempt by Soviet forces to defend Czechoslovakia from Germany. Édouard Daladier told Jakob Suritz, the Soviet ambassador to France, "Not only can we not count on Polish support but we have no faith that Poland will not strike us in the back."
 However, the Polish government indicated multiple times (in March 1936 and May, June and August 1938) that it was prepared to fight Germany if the French decided to help Czechoslovakia: "Beck's proposal to Bonnet, his statements to Ambassador Drexel Biddle, and the statement noted by Vansittart, show that the Polish foreign minister was, indeed, prepared to carry out a radical change of policy if the Western powers decided on war with Germany.
 However, these proposals and statements did not elicit any reaction from British and French governments that were bent on averting war by appeasing Germany."